Officials In Australia's New South Wales Celebrate: 'All Fires Are Now Contained'

 It has taken a lot of work by firefighters, emergency services and communities to get to this point. #nswrfs pic.twitter.com/RhqmcYhJ1j

-"Not all fires are out," Rogers added, noting some fires are burning in the state's far south.
+"Not all fires are out," Rogers added, noting that some fires are burning in the state's far south.
 "But all fires are contained, so we can really focus on helping people rebuild."

-In addition to the thousands of homes that were destroyed, another 1,024 were damaged during the record-shattering bush fire season, according to the NSW fire agency.
-Overall, the season brought 11,264 bush and grass fires, the agency says.
+In addition to the thousands of homes destroyed, an additional 1,024 were damaged during the record-shattering bushfire season that brought 11,264 bush and grass fires, according to the NSW fire agency.

-One of the most stubborn fires to be declared out this week was the Lindfield Park Road Fire – a 2 million-acre beast that ripped through the Port Macquarie region.
-After it ignited last July, the blaze stayed alive for 210 days in part by burning under the surface layer in peat soils that accounted for nearly half of its size, the NSW Rural Fire Service says.
+One of the most stubborn fires declared out this week was the Lindfield Park Road Fire — a 2,000-acre beast that ripped through the Port Macquarie region.
+After igniting last July, the fire lasted for 210 days, in part by burning nearly 1,000 acres of under-surface peat soils, the NSW Rural Fire Service says.

 "Months of drought, searing heat and flames have given way to torrents of rain along much of eastern Australia in the last week," NPR's Nathan Rott reports from Bateman's Bay, Australia.
 He adds, "Flooding and mudslides have been reported in Queensland and New South Wales."